Do you want to create a website of your own? Want to know if Namecheap is a good platform to get your hosting and domain name from?

 Now that we’ve taken an in-depth look at Namecheap, you can see that it’s a reliable and affordable platform to buy a domain and web hosting plan.

-However, there’s a lot of competition in the market so it’s good to look at alternatives before you make a commitment.
+However, there’s a lot of competition in the market so it’s good to look at alternatives before you commit.

-Here are our top picks for alternatives to Namecheap:
+Here are the top web hosting providers as alternatives to Namecheap:

 - Domain.com: Best and oldest domain registrar.
 You can buy your domain, hosting, and site builder in one place